kkaytekin/nod_detector/README.md

 - Frame rates between 24-60 FPS are recommended for best results
 - Multiple faces in the frame may affect detection accuracy
 - Performance may vary with different lighting conditions and video qualities

-## 🎥 Visualization with Rerun

-The nod detector supports interactive visualization using [Rerun](https://rerun.io/), a visualization tool for computer vision and robotics.
-When enabled with the `--visualize` flag, the pipeline will launch a Rerun viewer that shows:

-- The input video stream

-### Using the Rerun Viewer

-1. The Rerun viewer will open automatically when you run the detector with the `--visualize` flag.
-2. Use the timeline at the bottom to scrub through frames.
-3. Toggle different visualizations using the right sidebar.
-4. The 3D view shows the estimated fully body and head pose of the subject, projected onto the input video stream.

 ## 📚 Documentation